Preserving a healthy environment is needed to guarantee the presence of ancient cultures

 From a mass scale and non-environmentally friendly exploitation to an artisanal and sustainable one

 There should be an environmental responsibility to industrial exploitation and exploration

 Globalization with responsibility

-The Global Justice & Human Rights Partnership organizes an international conference in Colombia:
+The Global Justice & Human Rights Partnership organized an international conference in Colombia:

 Understanding and managing conflicts between extractive industries

 and local communities in the era of Global Justice

 The extraction of natural resources has lead to environmental destruction and human rights violations.
 Oil and mining companies have been facing conflicts with indigenous peoples and local communities all over the world.
 The Global Justice partnership is trying to address this problem and shed light on the mechanisms put in place for resolving and preventing disputes in 7 regions in the world.

 In a politically controversial moment, the extractive industry sector is still growing in Brazil.
 Recently, a Canadian company acquired a major project to explore a huge gold mine in the heart of the Amazonian region.
 Conflicts have arisen between companies, indigenous peoples and local communities, involving a dichotomy on land and water, but also on development, environment and human rights protection.